Lazula/Lazula/README.md

   repositories and custom-written scripts.
 * [cryptopals](https://github.com/Lazula/cryptopals): A collection of solutions
   for the challenges at [cryptopals.com](https://cryptopals.com) written in raw C89.
-The only library used in GMP for the large numbers required by asymmetric encryption.
+The only library used is GMP for the large numbers required by asymmetric encryption.

 ## Contributions